dividat/playos/Readme.md

 ![GRUB](docs/screenshots/grub.png)

 Machine will boot and show a GRUB menu.
-The preferred system to boot is automatically booted after 3 seconds.
+The preferred system is automatically booted after 3 seconds.

 ### Login